Regulation of therapeutic goods

 The regulation of therapeutic goods, defined as drugs and therapeutic devices, varies by jurisdiction.
 In some countries, such as the United States, they are regulated at the national level by a single agency.
 In other jurisdictions they are regulated at the state level, or at both state and national levels by various bodies, as in Australia.

-The role of therapeutic goods regulation is designed mainly to protect the health and safety of the population.
-Regulation is aimed at ensuring the safety, quality, and efficacy of the therapeutic goods which are covered under the scope of the regulation.
+The primary purpose of therapeutic goods regulation is to protect public health and safety by ensuring that products within its scope meet standards of safety, quality, and efficacy.
 In most jurisdictions, therapeutic goods must be registered before they are allowed to be sold.
 There is usually some degree of restriction on the availability of certain therapeutic goods, depending on their risk to consumers.

 History

 Modern drug regulation has historical roots in the response to the proliferation of universal antidotes which appeared in the wake of Mithridates' death.
 Mithridates had brought together physicians, scientists, and shamans to concoct a potion that would make him immune to poisons.
 Following his death, the Romans became keen on further developing the Mithridates potion's recipe.
 Mithridatium re-entered western society through multiple means.
 The first was through the Leechbook of the Bald (Bald's Leechbook), written somewhere between 900 and 950, which contained a formula for various remedies, including for a theriac.
 Additionally, theriac became a commercial good traded throughout Europe based on the works of Greek and Roman physicians.

 The resulting proliferation of various recipes needed to be curtailed in order to ensure that people were not passing off fake antidotes, which led to the development of government involvement and regulation.
 Additionally, the creation of these concoctions took on ritualistic form and were often created in public and the process was observed and recorded.
 It was believed that if the concoction proved unsuccessful, it was due to the apothecaries' process of making them and they could be held accountable because of the public nature of the creation.